Restrict resource access in Trustee

 -

-pod1can only access the secretfraud-dataset/dataset_key -
+pod1can only access the secretp1-secret/dataset_key -

 pod2can only access the secretp2-secret/secret -

-pod3can access any other secret except forfraud-datasetandp2-secret.
+pod3can access any other secret except forp1-secretandp2-secret.

 In the above image we see an example of resource access restriction.
-All three pods want to try and fetch the decryption key stored in Trustee (fraud-dataset/dataset_key), but only pod1 manages to do so.
+All three pods want to try and fetch the decryption key stored in Trustee (p1-secret/dataset_key), but only pod1 manages to do so.

 Note that for this example, the actual workload is not really important, therefore to keep things as simple as possible, we will use the CoCo pod with default settings deployment example for all three pods, and fetch the secrets manually via exec.